dianaow/flask-react-d3-celery/README.md

 ## Data Source
 - Thanks to the Ergast Developer API (https://ergast.com/mrd/), which provides data for the Formula 1 series and is updated after the conclusion of each race.

+## How to automate the refresh/update of data visualization dashboard?
-- I created a Python script to extract data from Ergast's APIs periodically and perform data transformation.
+- This requires automating the data collection process.
+To do this, I created a task scheduler within the app powered by Celery to fetch data from Ergast's APIs periodically.
+Next, I created Python scripts to perform data transformation.
 The processed data is then saved to a Postgresql database which is hosted on AWS.
+- Celery schedules data to be extracted from Ergast API every Monday morning.
+If the day before is not a race weekend (Race weekends are spread out from  March to November with races occurring on Sundays), nothing gets saved to database and the scheduler retries the following week.
+- The processed data is then retreived from database for implementing APIs.

 ## How to connect Flask and React?
-- I used Flask to create a REST API and have React consume the API by making HTTP requests to it.
+- I used Flask to create REST APIs and have React consume the APIs by making HTTP requests to it.
 - I did not use the create-react-app library , hence I had to create a custom Webpack configuration.
 Webpack and Babel (transpiler to convert ES6 code into a backwards compatible version of JavaScript) bundles up the React files in a folder separate from the Flask app.

-## How to automate the refresh/update of data visualization dashboard?
-- This requires automating the data collection process.
-To do this, I created a task scheduler within the app powered by Celery to fetch data periodically from Flask API and feed it to the data visualizations.
-Celery schedules data to be extracted from Ergast API every Monday morning.
-If the day before is not a race weekend (Race weekends are spread out from  March to November with races occurring on Sundays), nothing gets saved to database and the scheduler retries the following week.
+## Data Visualization in React using D3(V4)
+- I used these two libraries together to create dynamic data visualization components.
+Data is retrieved from the APIs created by Flask.
+- React and D3 are both able to control the Document Object Mode (DOM).
+To separate responsibilities as much as possible, I went by the following approach:

+  + React owns the DOM
+  + D3 calculates properties

+This way, we can leverage React for SVG structure and rendering optimizations and D3 for all its mathematical and visualization functions.

 ## Architecture